 Level 2 – Remote Patient Monitoring

 What distinguishes Remote Patient Monitoring (RPM) from remote patient communication is the ability to collect and pass biometric data real-time.
-The at-home patient is provided medical devices –– blood pressure cuffs, a heart rate monitor or pulse oximeter, even a fitbit-type of activity tracker –– and that data can be passed instantaneously to the care team.
+The at-home patient has or is provided Bluetooth medical devices –– blood pressure cuffs, scales or pulse oximeters, etc., even a FitBit-type of activity tracker –– and the data from these devices can be passed instantaneously to the care team.

 True RPM involves a care team available 24/7.
 An at-home or remote patient or client can transmit biometric data anytime.
-The care team takes that data and can provide guidance, monitor for abnormal readings, or request a second or more frequent reading; all to monitor a patient’s health.
+The care team reviews the data and provides guidance, monitoring for abnormal readings, or requests for a second or more frequent reading; all to monitor a patient’s health.

 With RPM, medical professionals get most of the same data they would acquire with an inpatient visit, enabling them to make informed care decisions.
 Often, decisions help prevent the need for readmissions and the requirement to provide rooms and staff.